VeronikaRuliskova/help/docs/send-sms-notification.md

 ---
-title: Send SMS command 3
+title: Send (transaction) SMS notification
 ---

-## Send SMS command 3 – transactional SMS
+## “sendsms” action
 It allows to send a text short message to one recipients.

 This command has the list of parameters shown in table 1c.

 ## Request URL address
 The URL used to send the HTTP requests: https://api.bulkgate.com/http/

-### TABLE 1c - SEND SMS COMMAND PARAMETERS
+### Table 1c - Send SMS notification: Parameters

 |Parameter name	|Value|	Mandatory|	Multiple (separated by semicolon)|
 |:--- |:--- |:--- |:--- |